Wilbow86/15L-Lab-Repo1-erw/LabReport2Week4.md

 ### What Changed

-the first commit was an implementation of breaks in the getLinks method that would trigger if the next character in the sequence was not in the file.
+The first commit was an implementation of breaks in the getLinks method that would trigger if the next character in the sequence was not in the file.

 ![](Commit1Change.png)